Institute For Dialogic Practice Institute For Dialogic Practice

 (This page is currently being updated.)

-Mary Olson, MA, PhD, LICSW
+Mary Olson, PhD, LICSW

 Founding Director

-Clinical Work: A member of the American Academy of Family Therapy, she maintains an active private therapy and consulting practice in-person and on Telehealth in Connecticut and Massachusetts and treats individuals, couples and families with a variety of concerns.
+A member of the American Academy of Family Therapy, she maintains an active private therapy and consulting practice in-person and online in Connecticut and Massachusetts.
+Drawing on 30 years of experience, she treats individuals, couples and families presenting with a variety of concerns.

 See publications